inspireui/mstore/wordpress/wp-content/plugins/woocommerce/readme.txt

 = My question is not listed here.
 Where can I find more answers? =

-Check out [Frequently Asked Questions](https://docs.woocommerce.com/document/frequently-asked-questions/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing) for more.
+Check out [Frequently Asked Questions](https://woocommerce.com/document/frequently-asked-questions/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing) for more.

 == Installation ==

 = Minimum Requirements =

-* PHP 7.2 or greater is recommended
+* PHP 7.4 or greater is required (PHP 8.0 or greater is recommended)
-* MySQL 5.6 or greater is recommended
+* MySQL 5.6 or greater, OR MariaDB version 10.1 or greater, is required

-Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/?utm_source=wp%20org%20repo%20listing&utm_content=3.6) for a detailed list of server requirements.
+Visit the [WooCommerce server requirements documentation](https://woocommerce.com/document/server-requirements/?utm_source=wp%20org%20repo%20listing&utm_content=3.6) for a detailed list of server requirements.

 = Automatic installation =

-Automatic installation is the easiest option -- WordPress will handles the file transfer, and you won’t need to leave your web browser.
+Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
 To do an automatic install of WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

 In the search field type “WooCommerce,” then click “Search Plugins.”
 Once you’ve found us,  you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 = Manual installation =